WATCH: State Authorities Release Bodycam Videos Of Police Shooting Knife-Wielding Englewood Man

 CLICK HERE for video of the incident: Englewood - Placide Recordings (NJ Attorney General's Office)

-He’s shirtless, wearing yellow rubber cleaning gloves, with the knife in his right hand.
+He’s shirtless, wearing yellow rubber cleaning gloves, with something in his right hand.
 The red optical laser dot from the Taser can be seen on his chest.

 “Drop it!
 Drop it!”
-Sharpe shrieks as she struggles with Placide over the knife.
-He doesn’t let go of it, however.
+Sharpe shrieks as she struggles with Placide.
+He doesn’t let go of what he's holding, however.

 A single muffled shot is heard from her gun.